Asian firms' confidence sinks to near three-year low on trade war fears: Thomson Reuters/INSEAD poll

 Respondents to the survey included Oil Search (OSH.AX), Reliance Industries (RELI.NS), Suzuki Motor (7269.T), Asahi Group (2502.T), Canon (7751.T), Central Plaza Hotel (CENTEL.BK) and Delta Electronics (2308.TW).

-(For a PDF of the survey, please click tmsnrt.rs/2D6RkES)
+(For a PDF of the survey click tmsnrt.rs/2D6RkES)

 (For a graphic on 'Business sentiment index' click tmsnrt.rs/2G9OZJs)